niinamehtala/ymparistovisat/README.md

 ## Sections
-The project contains the following key sections:
+The project contains the following sections:

 ### Etusivu
 ### Info